Moonlight-Protocol/provider-platform/docs/database-schema.md

 ### Primary Keys

 All entities use `text` type for primary keys, providing flexibility in key generation strategies.
 The `bundles_transactions` table uses a composite primary key consisting of both `bundle_id` and `transaction_id`.

+### Unique Constraints

+- `challenges.tx_hash`: Unique constraint ensures that each transaction hash can only be associated with one challenge, preventing duplicate challenge transactions.

 ### Foreign Keys